 As this is a state holiday then state offices are generally closed.
 However, federal offices will probably be open as it is not a federal holiday.

-It really depends on the state whether schools and businesses will be open or not.
+It depends on the state whether schools and businesses will be open or not.

 Although this event in American history does bring up some strong concerns and emotions for many people I feel that we should commemorate the fallen and anyone affected by this war in some way.

-You may instead want to read up on the history of the war and look more closer into it than I could possibly do within this short post.
+You may instead want to read up on the history of the war and look more closely into it than I could do within this short post.

 How about you research whether your ancestors fought in the Civil War.
 Not only will you be able to discover ‘new’ ancestors along the way but you can preserve and pass down this information to generations to come.

 The Ancestry website is a great site for you to start your journey.
 This popular genealogy search website has many military records for you to check and find your war ancestors.

 But even if you do not find any war ancestors among Ancestry’s records there’s is a very high chance that you will find your ancestors among its billions of records.